 While it is important to regularly maintain your gutters, it is especially important to clear them out before a big storm.

-When you see a storm or heavy rains on the forecast, it is important to get the maintenance team to perform a thorough inspection of all of the gutters on the property.
+When you see a storm or heavy rains in the forecast, it is important to get the maintenance team to perform a thorough inspection of all of the gutters on the property.

 With the rain storm typically comes a downpour of leaves and other debris.
 If the gutters aren’t cleared out they are likely to clog and limit the water that can drain off of the roof.

-Best case scenario, you have a messy job on your hands, clearing out the gutters after-the-fact.
+In the best-case scenario, you have a messy job on your hands, clearing out the gutters after the fact.

 Worst case scenario, water leaks into the property through the roof and into tenant suites, resulting, once again, in flooding and unhappy tenants.

 Flashing, joints, sealant, windows, etc. Anywhere two planes or surfaces come together, there is potential for leaks.
 And where there are leaks, there can be mold.

 These leaks can be caused by the wear down of a material over time, shifting of the property, or simply from daily use.
 They usually start off as minor, so when caught early, they aren’t a major issue.